cs10/su25/_projects/project1.md

 | (update score based on matched slots: [] and score: ())    | 0.8    | 5 |

 ## Feedback Form
 Congratulations on finishing your first project in CS10🥳.
-Please spend some time completing this [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeZ3Qm8l5PiXsl6Ow4_8rB0Zb3OM6kaPrKefFEeCD_-vKw7tg/viewform?usp=sharing).
-This will be worth 1 point of your project grade.
+Please spend some time completing this [feedback form](https://forms.gle/MPqfLF7bskU5Zaj99).